anandijain/learning/random/school/quotes.md

 money, the latter being their universal equivalent, they, with regard to the latter as the universal commodity, play the parts of particular commodities.
+	* 101 Price is the money-name of the labour realised in a commodity.
+Hence the expression of the equivalence of a commodity with the sum of money constituting its price, is a tautology, 8 just as in general the expression of the relative value of a commodity is a statement of the equivalence of two commodities.
+But although price, being the exponent of the magnitude of a commodity's value, is the exponent of its exchange-ratio with money, it does not follow that the exponent of this exchange-ratio is necessarily the exponent of the magnitude of the commodity's value.
+	* 101-102 Sup-
+pose two equal quantities of socially necessary labour to be respec- tively represented by 1 quarter of wheat and £2 (nearly */ 2 oz. of gold), £2 is the expression in money of the magnitude of the value of the quarter of wheat, or is its price.
+If now circumstances allow of this price being raised to £3, or compel it to be reduced to £1, then although £1 and £3 may be too small or too great properly to express the magnitude of the wheat's value, neverthe- less they are its prices, for they are, in the first place, the form under which its value appears, i.e., money; and in the second place, the exponents of its exchange-ratio with money.
+	*
+	* 169: Nature does not produce on the one side owners of money or commodities, and on the other men possessing nothing but their own labour-power.
+This relation has no natural basis, neither is its social basis one that is common to all historical periods.
+It is clearly the result of a past historical development, the product of many economic revolutions, of the extinction of a whole series of older forms of social production.
+	171: the value of labour-
+power is the value of the means of subsistence necessary for the m
+	* Marx 174: The
+alienation of labour-power and its actual appropriation by the buyer, its employment as a use-value, are separated by an inter- val of time.
+But in those cases in which the formal alienation by sale of the use-value of a commodity, is not simultaneous with its actual delivery to the buyer, the money of the latter usually functions as means of payment.
     * Marx 210: The value of a commodity, it is true, is determined by the quan- tity of labour contained in it, but this quantity is itself limited by social conditions.
 If the time socially necessary for the pro-